Icebreakers, Warm-up, Review, and Motivator Activities

 Using Legos, Tinker Toys, clay, log cabins, etc., have each person or small group build a model of the main concept that they have just been presented.
 After a given time period, have each person or team present their model to the group.
 They should describe how their model relates to their work or the subject being taught.

-This is a semi-review and wake-up exercise when covering material that requires heavy concentration.
-Have everyone stand up and form a resemblance of a circle.
-It does not have to be perfect, but they should all be facing in, looking at each other.
-Toss a nerf ball or bean bag to a person and have tell what they thought was the most important learning concept was.
-They then toss the ball to someone and that person explains what they though was the most important concept.
+This is a semi-review and wake-up exercise when instructing material that requires heavy concentration.
+Start by having everyone stand up and form a resemblance of a circle.
+It does not have to be perfect, but they should all be facing towards the center.
+Toss a nerf ball or beanbag to a person and have tell what they thought was the most important learning point or concept was.
+They then toss the ball to someone else and that person explains what they thought was the most important concept.
 Continue the exercise until everyone has caught the ball at least once and explained an important concept of the material just covered.

 Motivators are designed to help encourage the learners.

 Whenever a learner arrives to class on time from breaks, lunch, etc. give them one playing card.
 You can also hand out cards to people who volunteer for activities, are helpful, answers a difficult question, etc. At the end of the day, play one hand of poker.
 However, the only cards that are used are the ones that were given out throughout the day.
 Give a small prize to the best hand (you can also pick the top two or three hands if you are able to give away more prizes).
 Note that the more cards a person has, the better the chance of winning.

 Sometimes the problem is not warming up, but the need to calm or “come down to reality” after a session of intensive material is covered.
 Also, to get the full benefit of new material, some “introspective time” might be needed.